AnimatedLEDStrip/server-pi/README.md

 # AnimatedLEDStrip Server for Raspberry Pi
-An example usage of the AnimatedLEDStripServer library with the AnimatedLEDStripPi device library.
+An example usage of the [AnimatedLEDStrip server library](https://github.com/AnimatedLEDStrip/server) with the [AnimatedLEDStrip Raspberry Pi device library](https://github.com/AnimatedLEDStrip/server).

 ## Install
 To install this server on a Raspberry Pi, run